Aribo: Rangers midfielder reacts after opening season account | Goal.com

 Aribo is gradually becoming a key member of the Nigeria national team, having made his debut against Ukraine in October 2019.

-The midfielder has now played four times and scored two goals for the three-time African champions and will hope to continue his eye-catching performances for Rangers to boost his regular call-up to the Super Eagles.
+The midfielder has now played four times and scored two goals for the three-time African champions and will hope to continue his eye-catching performances for Rangers.